Updated July 5, 2026

 Carriers usually want your business location, revenue, employee count, claims history, and details about who handles deposits, wires, and accounting, and District of Columbia businesses should compare quotes from multiple carriers.

-Request quotes from multiple carriers or an independent agent, then compare the insuring agreements for employee theft, forgery, computer fraud, funds transfer fraud, and money and securities rather than only the monthly price.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options for employee theft, forgery, computer fraud, funds transfer fraud, and money and securities rather than only the monthly price.

 Choose limits based on the largest realistic financial loss your business could face from theft or fraud, and select a deductible your business can absorb without disrupting payroll or operations.